 Come with us to explore a Highland Clootie well on the Black Isle, as eerie as the Blair Witch Project.
 Learn why Scotland has some of the weirdest mummies in the world.
 (And we don't mean Mommies! ) Bicycle around the Shetland Islands and see the world's most famous bus shelter decorated like a plush turquoise Los Angeles living room of the 1960's -- black and white TV and all.

-Scotland is not renowned for its swimming holes, but like the fairies and brownies, they're there, and they're called trinkies.
-These 19th century rock-hewn pools flowing with fresh seawater are now listed historic monuments.
+Scotland doesn't boast about its swimming holes, but like the fairies and brownies, they're there.
+They're called trinkies.
+These 19th century rock-hewn pools flowing with fresh seawater are listed historic monuments.
 Although the North Sea is always a shivvery 3 degrees, a Hogmanay New Year's swim is an annual cleansing ritual.
 Never mind the icy rain or pelting hail.
-There's nae bad weather here, only bad clothing.
+As they say, there's nae bad weather in Odd Scotland - only bad clothing.

 Your Odd Scotland hosts, Nancy Lyon and Gordon Mooney

 Whiskey Barrel Houses at Findhorn, Scotland's Odd Eco Eden

 Scotland's Moray coast boasts the only Malt Whisky Trail in the World, with seven distilleries a short, inebriating drive